renfis/daleq/README.md

 Introduction
 ------------

-Daleq is Data Generator DSL for Relation Databases.
+Daleq is a Data Generator DSL for Relation Databases.
 With Daleq testing SQL queries will become ridiculous easy.

 TODO